Paincrowdsource/PainOptix-Docker/content/guides/monograph/central_disc_bulge.md

 ## Section 1: Introduction & Symptom Summary

-### Understanding of Central Disc Bulge Symptoms: Information About Movement
+### Understanding Central Disc Bulge Symptoms: Information About Movement

 You've taken a key step toward understanding your symptoms by completing the PainFinder™ quiz.
 Your responses suggest a pattern consistent with Central Disc Bulge, which often involves low back and bilateral leg pain that worsens with sitting.
 This monograph, crafted by Dr. Carpentier at DrCPainMD.com, aims to:
 - Explain what your symptoms might indicate.